LawRentz/Data-Echo-Blob-Tracker/README.md

 # Data-Echo-Blob-Tracker
+External Consiousness Mode
 First Person View Blob Tracker, with motion blur and halo trackers in a negative filter.
-Use for room installation/interactive media
+Use for interactive media for iPhone